Calibrating distribution models from PELVE: Introduction

-Furthermore, we study technical properties of PELVE, such as monotonicity and convergence as the probability level goes to $0$.
+To further enrich the theory of PELVE, we study a few technical properties of PELVE, such as monotonicity and convergence as the probability level goes to 0.
 A decreasing PELVE indicates a relatively larger impact of $\ES$ in risk assessment than $\VaR$ moving towards the tail.
-As we will see, while for the most known parametric distributions the PELVE is decreasing, there exists some examples at some risk levels it is not decreasing.
+As we will see, while for the most known parametric distributions the PELVE is decreasing, there exist some examples at some risk levels it is not decreasing.
 This means that for those examples $\VaR$ becomes a stricter risk measure when moving towards the tail.
 To obtain conditions for monotonicity, we define the dual PELVE by moving the multiplier $c$ from the $\ES$ side to the $\VaR$ side.
-PELVE can be seen as a functional measure of tail heaviness in the sense that a heavier-tailed distribution has a higher PELVE curve (\citet[Theorem 1]{LW2019}).
+PELVE can be seen as a functional measure of tail heaviness in the sense that a heavier-tailed distribution has a higher PELVE curve (\citet[Theorem 1]{LW22}).
 The hazard rate, on the other hand, is another functional measure of tail heaviness.
-We show that the PELVE is decreasing (increasing) if the inverse of hazard rate is convex (concave).
+We show that the PELVE is decreasing (increasing) if the inverse of the hazard rate is convex (concave).
 Monotonicity also leads to conditions for the PELVE to have a limit at the tail, which from the risk management perspective, identifies the ultimate relative positions of $\ES$ and $\VaR$ in the tail region.
 From a mathematical perspective, the limit of PELVE at $0$ allows us to extend the domain of PELVE to include $0$ as a measure of tail heaviness.

-The rest of the paper is organized as follows.
-Section \ref{sec:definition} introduce the background and examples of the PELVE.
-In Section \ref{sec:points} we calibrate distribution from finite-point in PELVE curve.
-The proofs of Section \ref{sec:points} are provided in Appendix \ref{app:proof_sec2}.
-Section \ref{sec:function} calibrates distribution from a general given PELVE curve numerically.
-The constant curve constraint is discussed in Section \ref{sec:constant}.
+The rest of this paper is organized as follows.
+Section \ref{sec:definition} introduces the background and examples of the PELVE.
+In Section \ref{sec:points} we calibrate a distribution from finitely many points in the PELVE curve.
+Section \ref{sec:function} calibrates the distribution from given PELVE curves, where we give a class of explicit solutions for constant PELVE functions and numerical solutions for general PELVE functions.
 In Section \ref{sec:property}, we study the monotonicity and convergence of the PELVE.
+Section \ref{sec:6} presents two examples of the model calibration techniques applied to datasets used in insurance.
 A conclusion is given in Section \ref{sec:conclusion}.
+Some technical proofs of results in Sections \ref{sec:points}, \ref{sec:function} and \ref{sec:property} are provided in the Appendices.